waymondo/turboboost/README.md

 end
 ```

+Check out the [test controllers](https://github.com/waymondo/turboboost/tree/master/test/controllers) for more examples of controller syntax.

 #### Automatic error message insertion

 Optionally, Turboboost can render returned errors with the same HTML structure used in the default Rails generators and prepend it to the form.
 The HTML structure looks like this: